 In recent years, the Toga Math Club has expanded to include not only high school members, but also interested middle school students as well.
-Beginning the school year 2009-10, about a dozen high school students began teaching middle school students in an organized way.
+Beginning from the 2009-2010 school year, around a dozen high school students began teaching middle school students in an organized way.
 These coaches volunteer their time to design the curriculum, create lesson plans and placement tests, and teach the classes.

-Parent volunteers mainly responsible for the logistics of running the program through LGS Recreation.
+Parent volunteers are mainly responsible for the logistics of running the program through LGS Recreation.

 Redwood students are placed into different teams based on their math experience:

-- White Group is for beginners who are interested in contest math but still have a lot to learn.
+- Green Team is for beginners who are interested in contest math but still have a lot to learn.

-- Blue Group consists of intermediate students who have some past experience with math contests.
+- Blue Team consists of intermediate students who have some past experience with math contests.

-- Black Group is for advanced students who are adept at solving even high school contest-level problems.
+- Black Team is for advanced students who are adept at solving even entry level high school contest problems.

 Mathcounts Team and Individual Qualification

-All decisions regarding placement of students and curriculum of Redwood Math Club math club is strictly made by the high school coaches and ultimately okayed by the club advisor.
-Parents play no role in making this kind of decisions for the reasons that should be obvious.
+All decisions regarding placement of students and curriculum of Redwood Math Club math club are strictly made by the high school coaches and ultimately okayed by the club adviser.
+Parents play no role in making this kind of decisions for reasons that should be obvious.

-We take the initial placement test to group students.
+Because we often do not know the capabilities of students at the beginning of the school year, we administer the initial placement test to stratify students into the team we think best fits their ability.
 We usually find the natural break in the scoring distribution to place the students into Black Group.
 For the first few weeks, Blue Group is about the size that will remain throughout the year and Green Group is much larger compared to the final grouping.
-We use the subsequent placement tests to identify students for possible move.
-The formula would essentially look like CUMULATIVE SCORE=initial placement test + (weight1*normalizing factor*blackselection#1 + weight2*normalizing factor*blueselection1 + weight 3*normalizing factor*greenselection3) + (weight4*normalizing factor*blackselection#2 + weight 5*normalizing factor*blueselection2 + weight 6*normalizing factor*greenselection2) + ... .
-If a student has demonstrated a clear superiority in selection tests, then the move is made.
-In cases where difference are not crystal clear, but are probable (in the bubble or in gray area), we use other factors to help us make the decision to move.
+We use the subsequent selection tests to identify students for possible movement.
+If a student has demonstrated a clear superiority in selection tests (and possibly with their index), then the move is made.
+In cases where difference are not crystal clear but are probable (in the bubble or in gray area), we use other factors to help us make the decision to move.

 Classroom learning behavior, constructive participation, and the results outside contests (Mathleague, Berkeley Mini Math Tournament (BmMT), Mandelbrot Regional, and others) are used as an extra data points in making the decision.
 While I encourage all students to participate in the weekend off-campus math contests, not all do.
 Because these are voluntary contest that not all students take, the results from the outside voluntary contests will NOT be used directly to rank students.
 Once again, cumulative scores are used to identify the possible candidates for movement between the group.
 High school coaches and I use these information as extra data points to help us in making an informed decision, but are not used directly in the cumulative score.